 The tires of this vehicle are not suited for paved road use.
-Pavement may seriously affect the handling and control of the vehicle.
+Also this vehicle is not equipped with a rear differential (rear wheels are always turning at the same speed).
+For these reasons, pavement may seriously affect the handling and control of the vehicle.